-Students who have taken and passed a course equivalent to ORIE 1151 at another institution will have satisfied the ORIE 1151 requirement for the 24-hour rule.
-Students placed in developmental courses are also encouraged to successfully complete CS 1113 (Microcomputer Applications) within the same 24-credit hour period.
+Students placed in developmental courses are encouraged to successfully complete CS 1113 (Microcomputer Applications) within the 24-credit hour period.
 Transfer students who have taken and passed a course equivalent to CS 1113 will have satisfied the CS 1113 requirement.